Robinlovelace/gisruk-rmd/README.md

 file.edit("GISRUKPaperTemplate.tex")
 ```

-When you’d like to see if it works, run the following command:
+When you’d like to see if it works, run the following command (you might have to install `tinytex` package first):

 ``` r
 rmarkdown::render("example-paper.Rmd")